1.2.16PROVISIONS AND CONTINGENCIES

 (iv) Equity instruments measured at fair value through other comprehensive income (FVTOCI)

-Debt Instruments at Amortized Cost
+Debt Instruments at Amortised Cost

-A 'debt instrument’ is measured at the amortized cost if both the following conditions are met:
+A 'debt instrument' is measured at the amortised cost if both the following conditions are met

 a) The asset is held within a business model whose objective is to hold assets for collecting contractual cash flows and

 b) Contractual terms of the asset give rise on specified dates to cash flows that are solely payments of principal and interest (SPPI) on the principal amount outstanding.
+This category is the most relevant to the Company.
+After initial measurement such financial assets are subsequently measured at amortised cost using the Effective Interest Rate (EIR) method.

 Equity Investments

 All equity investments in scope of Ind AS 109 are measured at fair value.
-Equity instruments which are held for trading and contingent consideration recognized by an acquirer in a business combination to which Ind AS 103 applies are classified as at FVTPL.
+Equity instruments which are held for trading and contingent consideration recognised by an acquirer in a business combination to which Ind AS 103 applies are classified as at FVTPL.
 For all other equity instruments the Company may make an irrevocable election to present in other comprehensive income subsequent changes in the fair value.
-The Company makes such election on an instrument by- instrument basis.
+The Company makes such election on an instrument by - instrument basis.
 The classification is made on initial recognition and is irrevocable.

 Derecognition